-Gutmann and Hyvärinen's work is foundational in contrastive learning, focusing on distinguishing actual data from noise, laying the groundwork for advanced machine learning applications [14].
+applications [14].
 Although primarily focused on statistical models rather than direct applications in GANs for image translation, the principles in their paper highlight key aspects of contrastive learning.
-Subsequently, Oord et al. introduce a method for learning high-dimensional data representations by capturing shared information across different parts of a signal, enhancing data synthesis quality [24].
-Building on the insights from the work of Oord et al. [24], Park et al. demonstrate a practical application of contrastive learning concepts in a GAN framework [25], particularly through representation learning at the patch level of images.
+Following the foundational principles laid out by Gutmann and Hyvärinen, [24] introduces a method for learning high-dimensional data representations by capturing shared information across different parts of a signal, enhancing data synthesis quality.
+Building on the insights from [24], Park et al. demonstrate a practical application of contrastive learning concepts in a GAN framework [25], particularly through representation learning at the patch level of images.
 The work of Park et al. suggests the potential for applying these advanced contrastive learning techniques to map synthesis from satellite imagery.